rede97/serialxy/README.md

 # Serialxy

-A proxy tool to help you to connect remote serial port by telnet.
+Serial port proxy, a proxy tool to help you to connect remote serial port by telnet.

 * Support Linux, Windows